Code-Institute-Submissions/SJE-1-sj-evenden-design/README.md

 I enlisted two users to help and asked them to find the sites portfolio and contact areas.
 One person carried out the test on a desktop and the other person on a mobile device.
 The users could both carry out these tests without any issues.

-#### Code Validation
-The HTML code was validated using the W3C Mark-up Validation Service.
-The CSS code was validated using Jigsaw CSS Validator.

 Below is an example of how the website looks on two different browsers and at two different sizes.
 The website is performing well across all platforms.

 [SJE WEBSITE SCREENSHOT 1](https://github.com/SJE-1/creativesolutions/blob/2fd56fbca811feb30988f85664eaf76a19c7e7c9/wireframe/sjetest1.png)

 [SJE WEBSITE SCREENSHOT 2](https://github.com/SJE-1/creativesolutions/blob/2fd56fbca811feb30988f85664eaf76a19c7e7c9/wireframe/sjetest2.png)

+#### Code Validation
+The HTML code was validated using the W3C Mark-up Validation Service.
+The CSS code was validated using Jigsaw CSS Validator.

+- CSS: no issues were found
+- HTML: there was one warning for using a H1 one, however the H1 fit         contextually within the structure of the page.

 ## Deployment
 This website is deployed on the GitHub pages.
 It uses the master branch and it updates each time there is a new push to the repository.